 Over the years, the proposed project went through several name changes and project reconfigurations.
 It was first dubbed the “SDS Underwood Wind Generation Project” in 2002, when PPM Energy, Inc. requested from the Bonneville Power Administration (BPA) a 70-megawatt generation interconnection to BPA’s energy grid for a new wind energy project on land owned by S.D.S.
 Lumber Co., LLC (SDS) in southeast Skamania County.

-The project was not announced to the public, however, until 2007, when SDS proposed the renamed “Saddleback Wind Farm,” which would have consisted of up to 85 industrial-scale wind turbines on prominent ridgelines, including Chemawa Hill, Saddleback Mountain, and Whistling Ridge.
+The project was not announced to the public, however, until 2007, when SDS proposed the renamed “Saddleback Mountain Wind Project,” which would have consisted of up to 85 industrial-scale wind turbines on prominent ridgelines, including Chemawa Hill, Saddleback Mountain, and Whistling Ridge.
 Fifty of the turbines would have been sited on private land in southeast Skamania County, and 35 turbines on public land (owned and managed by the Washington Department of Natural Resources (DNR)) in southwest Klickitat County.

 By 2009, the project had been renamed yet again, this time to the “Whistling Ridge Energy Project.”
 That year, the newly created Whistling Ridge Energy, LLC (WRE), an SDS subsidiary, submitted an application to EFSEC for permission to build and operate 50 wind turbines on private land owned by SDS and Broughton Lumber.